fdhidalgo/govtransparency_website/content/home/demo.md

  css_class = ""
 +++

-Welcome to the website of the **Local Government Transparency Project**, a research project by MIT/GOVLAB.
-We use predictive modeling to measure the transparency of local governments in the United States.
+How does your town spend taxpayer money?
+Can you find out what your representatives discussed at  town council meetings?
+How does your town's transparency compare to other local governments?

+At [MIT](https://www.mit.edu) [GOV/LAB](https://mitgovlab.org), we've used predictive modeling to assign transparency scores to local governments across the United States.
+While most will agree that government transparency is important, measuring transparency for a large number of governments can be costly and time-intensive.
+Using  big data [methods](methodology/methodology/), we were able to grade thousands of town websites on whether they contain basic information about how your government operates.

+Questions?
+Contact us at [govt_transparency@mit.edu](mailto:govt_transparency@mit.edu).